core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

-6- The SRTP master keys must not be generated by the switching infrsatructre
+6. The SRTP master keys must not be generated by the switching infrastructure

-7- The switching infrastructure must not be involved in the distribution of the SRTP master keys to participants nor in the authentication of the participants identities for the purpose of key distribution
+7. The switching infrastructure must not be involved in the distribution of the SRTP master keys to participants nor in the authentication of the participants identities for the purpose of key distribution

-8- The media switching infrastructure must be able to switch an already active SRTP stream to a new receiver while guaranteeing the timely synchronization between the SRTP transmitter and its old and new receivers.
+8. The media switching infrastructure must be able to switch an already active SRTP stream to a new receiver while guaranteeing the timely synchronization between the SRTP transmitter and its old and new receivers.
 Of special interest is the RoC part pf the SRTP context due to its dynamic nature.
 It is important to note that the media switching infrastructure can not change RTP sequence numbers as that would require packet re-encryption.  (include diagram showing the synchronization requirement)